flaneurette/Artisan/README.md

 # Requirements
 PHP >= 7.2|^8.0, MySQL, mod_rewrite

-MySQL STRICT_TRANS_TABLES need to be disabled!
+MySQL STRICT_TRANS_TABLES need to be disabled in MySQL.